mr-js/mr-js/README.md

 ### Hi, I'm Mr. JS 👋

 # 🚀 Rapid software design and development

-💎 Python developer with 5+ years of experience
+💎 Python developer with 6 years of experience

 ## 🔧 What do I do:

+✅ Cross-platform desktop applications and scripts (work out-of-the-box on Windows/MacOS/Linux, including modern adaptive GUI)

-✅ Turnkey lightweight and functional web applications on Flask microframework (including Rest API Werkzeug Jinja2 JSON JavaScript JQuery HTML CSS Bootstrap)
+✅ Lightweight functional web applications and services on the Flask microframework (including Rest API Werkzeug Jinja2 JSON JavaScript JQuery HTML CSS Bootstrap)

-✅ Cross-platform desktop applications and scripts (work out-of-the-box on Windows/MacOS/Linux, including GUI)

-✅ Data scraping & parsing of any complexity from scratch (from automated requests to live user emulation, including bypassing security mechanisms)
+✅ Automation of any manual operations, including scraping and parsing data of any complexity from scratch (from ordinary http-requests Requests to emulation of a live user Selenium/Playwright)

-✅ Data analysis and processing of any complexity from scratch (from manual RE/LXML/Pandas parsing to AI)

-✅ Development of Docs As Code technical documentation for programmers (Markdown AsciiDoc docToolchain reStructuredText Sphinx), as well as native work with DOCX/PDF without pre-installed Microsoft and Adobe software
+✅ Analyze and process data of any complexity from scratch RE/LXML/Pandas, including native work directly with DOCX/PDF without pre-installed Microsoft and Adobe software

-✅ Automation of modern communications (e.g., collecting, processing, and forwarding your mail to your Telegram)

-✅ Automation of any manual operations (e.g., collecting all your mail and sending it to your Telegram Bot or emulation of typing and keystrokes in old software)

-🔒 No prepayment: payment only after demonstration of intermediate results, source code after full payment.

 ## ⚠️ Please note: